Image Scraping — What is It & How is It Done?

 In these scenarios, you need an automated solution that is provided by image scraping.

 What is image scraping?

 Image scraping is a subset of the web scraping technology.
-While web scraping deals with all forms of web data extraction, image scraping only focuses on the media side – images, photos, videos, etc.
+While web scraping deals with all forms of web data extraction, image scraping only focuses on the media side – images, videos, audio, and so on.

 How is image scraping done?

 While there are several tools and techniques available to extract images from websites, we’ll take a look at two solutions provided by Grepsr — Grepsr Concierge and Grepsr Browser Extensions — in this article.